keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

    * Create/maintain reports in HubSpot to make sure they are functioning.
    * This also includes making sure that the Company information is accurate in our system also.
 * Documentation Site Upkeep
-   * The documentation site at missions.center is maintained and created by this role.
+   * The documentation site at missions.center is maintained by this role.
 This includes creating new pages and updating old pages.

 ### Daily Tasks
 * Check to make sure HubSpot is running smoothly.